sveltejs/svelte/README.md

 ## What is Svelte?

 Svelte is a new way to build web applications.
-It's a compiler that takes your declarative components and converts them into efficient JavaScript that surgically updates the DOM.
+It's a compiler that takes your declarative components and converts them into an efficient JavaScript that surgically updates the DOM.

 Learn more at the [Svelte website](https://svelte.dev), or stop by the [Discord chatroom](https://svelte.dev/chat).